-Between 1993 and 2006, the number of hospitalized patients with PUs increased by > 75%, a rate over 5 times the increase of hospital admissions overall.
-The rate increased most in patients who developed PUs during hospitalization.
-Today, an estimated 1.3 to 3 million patients in the US have PUs, resulting in a significant financial burden to patients and health care institutions.
+Between 1993 and 2006, the number of hospitalized patients with pressure ulcers increased by > 75%, a rate over 5 times the increase of hospital admissions overall.
+The rate increased most in patients who developed pressure ulcers during hospitalization.
+An estimated 2.5 million cases of pressure ulcers are treated each year in acute care settings in the US, resulting in a significant financial burden to patients and health care institutions.

-Several scales (see Braden scale for predicting risk for pressure ulcers.and see The Norton Scale for Predicting Pressure Ulcer Risk*) have been developed to predict risk.
-Although use of these scales is considered standard care, they have not been shown to result in fewer PUs than skilled clinical assessment alone.
-Therefore, use of a risk assessment scale along with skilled clinical assessment is recommended.
+Several scales (see table The Norton Scale for Predicting Pressure Ulcer Risk and the Braden Scale) have been developed to predict risk.
+Although use of these scales is considered standard care, they have not been shown to result in fewer pressure ulcers than skilled clinical assessment alone.
+Nevertheless, use of a risk assessment scale along with skilled clinical assessment is recommended.

 The Norton Scale for Predicting Pressure Ulcer Risk*

-Pressure: When soft tissues are compressed between bony prominences and contact surfaces, microvascular occlusion with tissue ischemia and hypoxia occurs; if compression is not relieved, a PU can develop in 3 to 4 h.
-This most commonly occurs over the sacrum, ischial tuberosities, trochanters, malleoli, and heels, but PUs can develop anywhere.
+Pressure: When soft tissues are compressed for prolonged periods between bony prominences and external surfaces, microvascular occlusion with tissue ischemia and hypoxia occurs.
+Pressures exceeding normal capillary pressure (range is 12 to 32 mm Hg) result in reduced oxygenation and compromise the microcirculation of the affected tissue.
+If compression is not relieved, a pressure ulcer can develop in 3 to 4 hours.
+This most commonly occurs over the sacrum, ischial tuberosities, trochanters, malleoli, and heels, but pressure ulcers can develop anywhere.